There are several ways to install and use Debezium connectors, so we’ve documented a few of the most common ways to do this.

 |All above links are to nightly snapshots of the Debezium master branch.
 If you are looking for non-snapshot versions, please select the appropriate version in the top right.|

 If immutable containers are your thing, then check out Debezium’s container images (alternative source on DockerHub) for Apache Kafka, Kafka Connect and Apache Zookeeper, with the different Debezium connectors already pre-installed and ready to go.
 Our tutorial even walks you through using these images, and this is a great way to learn what Debezium is all about.
 Of course you also can run Debezium on Kubernetes and OpenShift.
+Using the Strimzi Kubernetes Operator is recommended for that.
+It allows to deploy Apache Kafka, Kafka Connect, and even connectors declaratively via custom Kubernetes resources.

 By default, the directory /kafka/connect is used as plugin directory by the Debezium Docker image for Kafka Connect.